Pometry/Raphtory/docs/reference/graphql/graphql_API.md

 <td valign="top"><a href="#boolean">Boolean</a>!</td>
 <td>

-Add a batch of edges
+Add a batch of edges.

 </td>
 </tr>